eyp/federated-learning-network/README.md

     Accuracy of model trained at epoch 20 : 0.9412
     Training finished...

 You can do more training sessions afterwards and see how the model improves.
-If the clients didn't finish its trainings, the server will show a message in the console telling it's still in status CLIENTS_TRAINING, and the new training session must wait.

 ## Customization
 You can change some training parameters (epochs, batch size and learning rate) at:

       federated-learning-network/server/server.py start_training method

+In the future it'll be possible to do it from the central node's dashboard.

 ## Known issues
 There's no persistence implemented yet, so everytime you start servers & clients the model will be initialized with random values and must be trained from the beginning.